TheRealAnonymous008/quartz/content/details/game design/mechanics/Internal Economy Design Patterns.md

 * It can be ineffective for a player to change strategies over time in a game with playing style reinforcement, because the player will lose the benefit of previous investments in another play style.

 * *Consider if experience points are necessary*
-	* When using them, there is no direct coupling between growth and action, allowing harvesting of experience.
+	* When using them, there is no direct [[Cohesion and Coupling|coupling]] between growth and action, allowing harvesting of experience.
 	* When not using them, make sure feedback is balanced for the frequency of the actions.
 More frequent actions should give weaker feedback.

 * Use [[#Escalating Challenge]], [[#Dynamic Friction]] or [[#Stopping Mechanism]] to balance them.